sherer-pro/llm-friendly/readme.txt

 {base}/{post_type}/{path}.md

 This is useful for LLMs, indexing bots, and users who prefer plain text.
+You can opt in to excerpts in llms.txt via `llms_show_excerpt`, and you can send `X-Robots-Tag: noindex, nofollow` for Markdown exports via `md_send_noindex` if you want Markdown-only consumers without search engine indexing.
+If the automatic Markdown conversion does not fit a post, use the “Markdown override” sidebar panel (Gutenberg) or the Classic Editor metabox to provide a custom Markdown or block-based replacement.

 = Key features =

 * llms.txt endpoint with cached generation, optional excerpts, and a configurable custom Markdown block.
-* Markdown exports for selected post types with Gutenberg-to-Markdown conversion and per-post Markdown overrides.
+* Markdown exports for selected post types with Gutenberg-to-Markdown conversion and per-post Markdown overrides (sidebar panel/metabox).
-* Configurable base path for exports (e.g. "llm") and per-post-type enable/disable toggles.
+* Configurable base path for exports (e.g. "llm") and per-post-type enable/disable toggles; changing the base path requires flushing rewrites.
 * Manual or automatic regeneration of the cached llms.txt with ETag/Last-Modified headers.
-* Optional X-Robots-Tag: noindex, nofollow for both /llms.txt and Markdown exports.
+* Optional X-Robots-Tag: noindex, nofollow for both /llms.txt and Markdown exports; the Markdown header is controlled by `md_send_noindex`.
+* Toggle excerpts in llms.txt via `llms_show_excerpt` to add one-line summaries under each item.
 * Optional site title/description overrides plus a sitemap URL field for the generated llms.txt.

 = Requirements =